 Authority Role Board of Directors Assumes overall accountability for compliance performance.
 Managing Director & CEO Provides demonstrable support to the Compliance officer with the development of a compliance culture.
 MANCOM Assume overall accountability for compliance within their Business Units.
+MANCOM Assume overall accountability for compliance within their Business Units.
 RMF Designing overall risk management strategy of the Company and responsible for communicating views of the board and senior management regarding the risk management culture and risk appetite all over the Company.
-Subsidiaries and their management teams Assume overall accountability for compliance within their companies and their respective management is responsible for day-to-day compliance with regulations applicable to their business.
-Department Heads and RMs Responsible for day-to-day compliance with regulations applicable to area business.
-Branch Managers Branch Managers assume overall responsibility for compliance in their branches and are responsible for conducting periodic compliance reviews.
-All employees Responsible for familiarising themselves with the regulatory requirements applicable to their business and ensuring that all transactions and activities in which they are involved are carried out in accordance with those regulations.
-Internal Control Assists the Compliance function in the conduct of independent monitoring.
-Internal Audit Provides quality assurance for the Compliance function.
-Chief Compliance Officer Responsible for the development, communication, leadership and implementation of the compliance strategy, policy, structure and process.
-External Audit Reviews the compliance risk management process.
+Subsidiaries and their management teams Assume overall accountability for compliance within their companies and their respective management is responsible for day-to-day compliance with regulations applicable to their business Department Heads and RMs Responsible for day-to-day compliance with regulations applicable to area business Branch Managers Branch Managers assume overall responsibility for compliance in their branches and are responsible for conducting periodic compliance reviews.
+All employees Responsible for familiarizing themselves with the regulatory requirements applicable to their business and ensuring that all transactions and activities in which they are involved Are carried out in accordance with those regulations.
+Internal Control Assists the Compliance function in the conduct of independent monitoring Internal Audit Provides quality assurance for the Compliance function Chief Compliance Officer Responsible for the development, communication, leadership and implementation of the compliance strategy, policy, structure and process.
+External Audit Reviews the compliance risk management process